Input modalities

 For functionality that can be operated using a single pointer, at least one of the following is true:

-No Down-Event The down-event of the pointer is not used to execute any part of the function;
+No down event The down event of the pointer is not used to execute part of the function;

-Cancel or Undo Completion of the function is on the up-event, and a mechanism is available to abort the function before completion or to undo the function after completion;
+Cancel or undo The function is completed with the Up event and there is a mechanism for canceling the function before completion or undoing it after completion;

-Essential Completing the function on the down-event is essential.
+Indispensable Completing the function at the down event is indispensable.

 9.2.5.2 Pointer gesture inputs can be canceled or revoked